MapsPeople/docs/collections/_web/v4/guides/using_events.md

 The floor changed event will be fired when the floor is changed; either by clicking the floor selector or by calling `setFloor()` on the MapsIndoors instance.

-The event handler is called with the floor index of the current floor.
+The event handler is called with the Floor Index of the current Floor.

 ```javascript
 mapsIndoors.addListener('floor_changed', (e) => {